 12. SHORTHAND TRANSCRIPTION.
-Four hours credit.
+Three hours credit.

 Prerequisites, B.Ed.
 2 or equivalent and B.Ed.
 11 or equivalent.
 A combination of materials equivalent to the third quarters of shorthand and typewriting.
 Emphasis is upon rapid and accurate transcription, speed dictation, punctuation, and other office skills.
-The class will meet two hours a day, four days a week.